NMN - Nicotinamide Mononucleotide safety and risk management

 2) Are there known risks with supplementing the molecule?

-NMN Safety
+NMN safety

 Perhaps the most compelling safety certifications a molecule can receive is the GRAS accreditation from the FDA.
 GRAS - Generally Regarded As Safe status has been awarded to NR, as well as other forms of Vitamin B3 such as Niacin and Nicotinamide.
 NMN however has not yet reached this hurdle as of mid 2020.